 Tips for avoiding diaper blowouts:

 Now that we know why they happen, let’s chat about how to prevent the mess.
+While we can’t avoid every single diaper explosion, there are definitely ways to avoid most.

 Make sure you have the right size.